Inca Trail Alternate Route

 Alternate Sungate

 Taking the Inca Trail through the Sun Gate to Machu Picchu seems to be on everyone’s bucket list these days.
-The problem – not everyone can go on the Inca Trail (even if you plan it months in advance) as there are only 200 tourist permits given out a day for the trail.
-If you get turned away like my niece and I did, don’t panic there are alternatives to the Inca Trail that are just as impressive and often times more challenging!
-In fact they even have a Sun Gate too!
+The problem is that not everyone can go on the Inca Trail (even if you plan it months in advance) as there are only 200 tourist permits given out a day for the trail.
+If you get turned away like my niece and I did, don’t panic; there are alternatives to the Inca Trail that are just as impressive and oftentimes more challenging!
+In fact, they even have a Sun Gate!
 The Incas built Sun Gates all over the Andes.
 Sun Gates, called Inti Punku, are structures built to honor the sun, usually at such an angle that they frame a distant mountain and welcome the first rays of the winter solstice.

 Need an Alternative to the Inca Trail?
 Try the Quarry Trail